kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 }
 ```

-Here's the step-by-step breakdown:
+Here’s the step-by-step breakdown:

-1. If there's no `imageMoveAnimator`, there's no point doing anything and you simply break out of the method.
+1. If there’s no `imageMoveAnimator`, there’s no point in doing anything, so you simply break out of the method.
 2. On the provided screen you have a slider, which has currently been hidden.
-The slider should also be hidden in most cases when the image is tapped, so that gets set here.
+The slider should also be hidden in most cases when the image is tapped, so you set that here.
-3. If you're testing values of an `enum`, it's almost always better to use a `switch`, even if in this case you're only interested in one outcome.
+3. If you’re testing values of an `enum`, it’s almost always better to use a `switch`, even if in this case you’re only interested in one outcome.
 Remember the possible values are `.active`, `.inactive` and `.stopped`.
-4. If the Animator is running, then here you pause it, show the slider, and set the slider's value to the `.fractionComplete` value of the animator. `UIKit` currently uses `CGFloat` rather than `Float` in almost all cases, but we're starting to see a switch in the Apple APIs that favors a simpler syntax such as `Float`.
-The `UISlider`'s value is one such example so here you have to convert between `Float` and `CGFloat`.
+4. If the Animator is running, then you pause it, show the slider and set the slider’s value to the `.fractionComplete` value of the animator. `UIKit` currently uses `CGFloat` rather than `Float` in almost all cases, but we’re starting to see a switch in the Apple APIs that favors a simpler syntax such as `Float`.
+The `UISlider`’s value is one such example, so here you have to convert between `Float` and `CGFloat`.
-5. If the Animator _isn't_ running, you set it off again.
+5. If the Animator _isn’t_ running, you set it off again.

 Next, add in the implementation for `handleProgressSliderChanged(_:)`: